Benchmarking Nighttime Traffic Sign Recognition with Illumination-Adaptive Detection and Semantic Attribute Reasoning: Method

-LENS-Net detector is trained using a zero-one scheduler: we first freeze the backbone and train $\Phi_{\text{head}}$, then unfreeze the backbone for joint end-to-end training.
-The detector’s bounding-box output ($\mathbf{I}_{\text{crop}}$) is forwarded to the LENS-Net classifier, effectively filtering out the background, which does not contribute to TSR.
+LENS-Net detector is trained using a zero-one scheduler: (i) head-only optimization with frozen backbone, and (ii) joint end-to-end training.
+The detector’s bounding-box output ($\mathbf{I}_{\text{crop}}$) is forwarded to the classifier for recognition.